 When compared with artificial ultraviolet, natural ultraviolet lighting via sunshine is always better.
 Even if artificial UV lighting is used, Bearded dragons must still be allowed natural, non-filtered sunlight for one to two hours per day.

 Artificial UV lighting

 Artificial ultraviolet light will be commonly used within enclosures.
 For this, a full spectrum reptile or, more specifically, Bearded dragon UV light should be installed.
-These lights are commercially available from specialised pet shops and are available in either fluorescent tubes, mercury vapour floodlights or spotlights.
+These lights are commercially available from specialized pet shops and are available in either fluorescent tubes, mercury vapor floodlights, or spotlights.
 The intensity of these UV lights, indicated on the packaging, should be 8% or higher.
 Most commercial Bearded dragon UV lights will mainly emit UVB with little quantities of UVA.

 UV lighting should be mounted no more than 30 cm / 12 ” above the main basking area.
 Closer is better, but not too close as to cause thermal wounds.
 Generally, UV lighting should be replaced every six months (depending on the manufacturer’s recommendation).
 All lights (including basking/heating lights) should be on for about fourteen hours per day.
 An electrical timer can be used for this purpose.